asatishpaul/Satish-DevOps-Docs/Terraform/tf-modules4sgs/README.md

+# Access Management Made Simple
-## Overview for the Terraform Modules for Security Group Configuration
+### `How Terraform Modules Control Security Group Permissions with Strategic Flags`

 This Terraform setup is designed to manage an AWS security group that controls inbound and outbound traffic for your applications, utilizing a modular approach for reusability and clarity.
 Key features include dynamic rule generation based on input variables and the handling of access controls that govern whether rules are applied or not.